* DATA STRUCTURE APTITUDE *

 Security Problems.

-6. Describe the three levels of data abstraction?
+6. Describe the three levels of data

 The are three levels of abstraction: